stellar/go/exp/services/captivecore/README.md

-      --digitalbits-core-config-path           Path to digitalbits core config file --history-archive-urls               Comma-separated list of digitalbits history archives to connect with --log-level                          Minimum log severity (debug, info, warn, error) to log (default info) --network-passphrase string          Network passphrase of the DigitalBits network transactions should be signed for (NETWORK_PASSPHRASE) (default "Test SDF Network ; September 2015")
+      --digitalbits-core-config-path           Path to digitalbits core config file --history-archive-urls               Comma-separated list of digitalbits history archives to connect with --log-level                          Minimum log severity (debug, info, warn, error) to log (default info) --network-passphrase string          Network passphrase of the DigitalBits network transactions should be signed for (NETWORK_PASSPHRASE) (default "TestNet Global DigitalBits Network ; December 2020")
       --port int                           Port to listen and serve on (PORT) (default 8000)
 ```